LennartPurucker/CMA-ES-PostHocEnsemblingAutoML/README.md

 If you use our code or the data produced by our code in scientific publications, we would appreciate citations.

-**CMA-ES for Post Hoc Ensembling in AutoML: A Great Success and Salvageable Failure**, _Lennart Purucker, Joeran Beel_, _Second Conference on Automated Machine Learning, 2023_.
+**CMA-ES for Post Hoc Ensembling in AutoML: A Great Success and Salvageable Failure**, _Lennart Purucker, Joeran Beel_, _Second International Conference on Automated Machine Learning, 2023_.

 Link to publication: OpenReview and arXiv (**_TBA_**)